-Emperor Angelfish are very territorial and a little boisterous at feeding times.
-Therefore you will need to ensure the other fish I the tank can withstand their semi-aggressive behaviors.
+Emperor Angelfish are very territorial and a little boisterous at feeding time.
+Therefore you will need to ensure that other fish in the tank can withstand their semi-aggressive behaviors.

 These are large fish and need to be housed with other big saltwater fish.
 Anything too small will be a target for this Angelfish.